emilyjspencer/dancewear-app/README.md

 # Points to consider

 * How to store images in the database
-* Should I use a CSS framework to make styling easier e.g. Tailwind
+* Should I use a CSS framework to make styling easier e.g. Tailwind, React Bootstrap
 * Accessibility
 * Testing - unit tests with Jest and e2e test with Cypress
 * Security